Research at Leeds Beckett

 Following a PhD in Environmental Sciences at the University of East Anglia, John gained a Royal Society Postdoctoral Research Fellowship at Manchester University.
 For this, as well as research on tropical forest loss, he managed a research station in northern Borneo.
 He subsequently worked on the EU-funded MEDALUS programme at Leeds University on climate change, desertification and land use in the Mediterranean region.

-After an academic career break, he joined Leeds Beckett University, securing EU funding to deliver projects on social inclusion and improving access to Higher Education and employment.
+After an academic career break, he joined Leeds Beckett University, securing over £6m EU funding to deliver projects on social inclusion and improving access to Higher Education and employment.
 From these developed new research interests in marginalised groups, particularly refugees.
+This led to research and consultancy work funded by the EU, Refugee Council, AHRC/ESRC, local government and HE Academy.

 He now combines these research interests on people, environment and development.